The Beginner’s Guide to Mobile App Analytics to Improve your App PerformanceRaja

 This is the tribune where app developers advertise their product globally.
 An example is Google Play Store or iOS.
 Apart from been a market ground, these platforms can be resourceful in giving user trends and information.

-Basically, this is a tool that allows you to advertise your app on Google search platform.
+Basically, this is a tool that allows you to advertise your app on the Google search platform.
 This is via the Google Display Network which hosts millions of videos, websites and mobile apps.

 Are you planning on having your app known out there?
 Well, this tool enables you to advertise your mobile app on other apps and on a global scale.
 This is through pop ads that in directing more traffic and increased revenue.
 Some of the reports given are;